eclipse-che/che-docs/src/main/pages/setup-openshift/admin-guide.md

 <span style="color:red;">**IMPORTANT!**</span>

 If `terminationGracePeriodSeconds` have been explicitly set in Kubernetes / OpenShift recipe it will not be overridden by the environment variable.

+##  Hot Update
+The hot update mode implies Rolling update type, which can be set using `export UPDATE_STRATEGY=Rolling` property.
+The new version deploy flow is the following: at first, new deployment being started, when it's done and have passed availability checks, old version receives the SIGTERM signal and starts to suspend and waith all starting/stoping ws processes to finish.
+Both old and new versions sharing their JPA cache & workspace states via JGroups until the old deployment shutdowns completely.
+Workspaces which were running on old master, restores theirs state on new one via recovery mechanism.

 ## Delete deployments